MicrosoftDocs/office-developer-client-docs/docs/outlook/social-connector/synchronizing-friends-and-activities.md

 - **dynamicContactsLookup** = **false**

-## On-Demand Synchronization
+## On-demand synchronization

 When a user selects the **What's new** tab in a Contact Card, or selects a different Outlook item or a different person in the People Pane in Outlook, the OSC refreshes the Contact Card or People Pane respectively.
 If an OSC provider supports on-demand synchronization of persons or activities, the OSC synchronizes with a cache in memory, and updates details, such as name, title, picture, and activity streams, on the Contact Card or People Pane.
 For on-demand synchronization, unlike cached synchronization, the OSC attempts to refresh the information for the person regardless of whether that person is a friend or non-friend of the logged-on user on the social network.

 On-demand person (or activity) data is stored in memory only.
 The in-memory data is cleared when the Office client application shuts down, or the user causes a refresh of the Contact Card or People Pane and the data has remained in memory for longer than the refresh interval.
 Note that the refresh from the social network is always initiated by a user refreshing the Contact Card or People Pane, (for example, by selecting a different user in the People Pane, or selecting a different item in Outlook explorer window).

 However, the reverse is not always true—not every refresh of the Contact Card or People Pane necessarily incurs a refresh from the social network.
 If the user refreshes the Contact Card or People Pane, and the person (or activity) data has remained in memory for longer than the refresh interval, the OSC calls [ISocialSession2::GetPeopleDetails](isocialsession2-getpeopledetails.md) (or [ISocialSession2::GetActivitiesEx](isocialsession2-getactivitiesex.md)) to update the information in memory from the social network.
 The allowed period for friend and non-friend information in memory is 24 hours, and for activities, 30 minutes.

 One important difference between cached and on-demand synchronization is that on-demand synchronization can fetch person and activity information for both friends and non-friends on the network.
 If the selected person is a non-friend, the OSC refreshes information and activities for that person if either of the following requirements is met: